Skip to content

 Campaigns

 For multi-selecting campaigns.
-Sharing the same name with a Canvas will result in a radio button within the Variables tab that allows you to select either Canvas or campaign.
+Sharing the same name with a Canvas will result in a radio button within the Variables tab for selecting either Canvas or campaign.

 • Replacement value: Campaigns BSON IDs